-Tokushima's famous dance event 'Awa-Odori Festival', is held every summer in August
+Tokushima's famous dance event Awa Odori Festival, is held every August

-Tokushima's famous dance event and subject of national attention, the Awa-Odori Festival, is held every summer in August.
-Even if you are not in Tokushima during August 12-15 when it is held, the Awa-Odori Kaikan provides an opportunity to learn in-depth about the dance any time of the year.
+Tokushima's famous dance event and the subject of national attention, the Awa Odori Festival, is held every summer in August.
+Even if you are not in Tokushima during August 12-15 when it is held, the Awa Odori Kaikan provides an opportunity to learn about the dance in depth any time of the year.

-Regular Awa-Odori shows performed by a local group are also held throughout the day, and the male and female dancers are happy to show you how it's done.
-An old Tokushima proverb says that “the dancing fool and the watching fool are both fools, so why not dance?”
-True to the saying, the dancers invite visitors to try out the easy moves of Awa-Odori with them at the end of their presentation.
+Regular Awa Odori shows performed by a local group are also held throughout the day, and the male and female dancers are happy to show you how it's done.
+An old Tokushima proverb says, “The dancing fool and the watching fool are both fools, so why not dance?”
+True to the saying, the dancers invite visitors to try out the easy moves of Awa Odori with them at the end of their presentation.

-After learning, and of course, dancing at the Awa-Odori Kaikan Hall, head on up to the fifth floor and ride the Bizan Ropeway up to the top of Mt.
+After learning, and of course, dancing at the Awa Odori Kaikan, head on up to the fifth floor and ride the Bizan Ropeway up to the top of Mt.
 Bizan for outstanding views of the city day or night.